 DURATION: 4 weeks

-OFFERED: Contact preceptor for rotation approval (WVU medical students only)
+OFFERED: Upon approval by preceptor (WVU medical students only)

 MAXIMUM ENROLLMENT: 1 student